-As a part of this investigation, the Canadian Food Inspection Agency issued food recall warnings for various products containing chia seeds and sprouted chia seed powder under the brands Organic Traditions, Back 2 the Garden, Intuitive Path SuperFoods, Harmonic Arts Botanical Dispensary, Naturally Organic, Pete's Gluten Free, NoorishSuperfoods, MadeGood, and Dietary Express.
-These products were recalled and removed from the marketplace due to possible Salmonella contamination.
+As a part of this investigation, the Canadian Food Inspection Agency has issued food recall warnings for various products containing sprouted chia seeds and sprouted chia seed powder under the brands Organic Traditions, Back 2 the Garden, Intuitive Path SuperFoods, Harmonic Arts Botanical Dispensary, Naturallyorganic, and Pete's Gluten Free.
+These products have been recalled and are being removed from the marketplace due to possible Salmonella contamination.

-The United States Centers for Disease Control and Prevention (CDC) and Food and Drug Administration (FDA) also investigated similar cases of Salmonella, and have recalled sprouted chia seed powder products linked to their investigation.
+The United States Centers for Disease Control and Prevention (CDC) and Food and Drug Administration (FDA) are also investigating similar cases of Salmonella, and have recalled sprouted chia seed powder products linked to their investigation.

 What you should do

 These products have a long shelf life and may still be in people's home.
-If you have the recalled products in your home, do not eat them.
+If you have these brands of dried sprouted chia seed powder products in your home, do not eat them.
 Recalled products should be thrown out or returned to the store where they were purchased.
 If you are unsure about the source of your sprouted chia seed product, do not consume it.
 Secure it in a plastic bag and throw it out.
 Then wash your hands thoroughly in warm soapy water.

 Food contaminated with Salmonella may not look or smell spoiled but can still make you sick.